LLN273/Genomic_polarization_allotetraploids/README.md

 /path/to/newick_utils/src/nw_ed astral_infile.txt 'i & b<=30' o > astral_infile_BS30.newick
 ```

 Finally, we run ASTRAL in exact mode (-x; meaning that the entire tree space is tested.
-This option should only be used if the number of species included in the phylogeny is relatively small, e.g. <20) and request an output tree with branch quartet support values (-t 8).
+This option should only be used if the number of species included in the phylogeny is relatively small, e.g. <20).
+We will also request an output tree with branch quartet support values (-t 8).
 This should take a couple of minutes.

 ```bash
 java -jar ~/path/to/astral/astral.5.7.8.jar \